 All new policies or amendments to existing policies are approved by the Board of Trustees through a scheme of delegation that includes the school governing body and the charity's senior management team.
 The manner in which those policies are implemented, overseen and reviewed is delegated to the Chief Executive Officer.
 The setting of remuneration rates for all staff is set out in a remuneration policy which is updated each year and is subject to Board of Trustees approval.
-BeyondAutism mirrors Department for Education guidelines for the setting of all teaching staff remuneration, and pay scales for other management and administrative posts take into account financial indices such as the cost of living and the London Living Wage.
+BeyondAutism mirrors Department for Education guidelines for the setting of all teaching staff remuneration and pay scales for other management and administrative posts take into account financial indices such as the cost of living and the London Living Wage.

 The schools are supported by a Governing Body that operates as a sub-committee of the Board of Trustees.
 The Chair of the Governing Body receives a small remuneration that is commensurate with the work required over and above attendance at and chairing of the meetings.
 Other members are made up of parents, staff, community and local authority representatives.
 The Board of Trustees delegates the schools' development and review to the Governing Body; this includes school self-evaluation and school development plan, pupil progress, operational school policies and procedures.
-The Board of Trustees receives regular reports from the Governing Body, to enable them to oversee performance and progress.
+Likewise, the post 19 service is supported by an Advisory Board.
+The Board of Trustees receives regular reports from the Governing Body and the post 19 Advisory Board, to enable them to oversee performance and progress.